WurthElektronik/FeatherWings/CalypsoSensorCombo/README.md

 # Calypso WiFi FeatherWing

-The Calypso-Sensor-Combo is an exmaple with two WE FeatherWings: [Calypso Wi-Fi FeatherWing](../CalypsoFeatherWing) and [Sensor FeatherWing](../SensorFeatherWing) and [cloud connection](../CalypsoFeatherWing/lib/WE_CalypsoFeatherWing/examples/aws/README.md).
+The Calypso-Sensor-Combo is an example with two WE FeatherWings: [Calypso Wi-Fi FeatherWing](../CalypsoFeatherWing) and [Sensor FeatherWing](../SensorFeatherWing) and [cloud connection](../CalypsoFeatherWing/lib/WE_CalypsoFeatherWing/examples/aws/README.md).

 For more information on how to create and send information to any MQTT broker or Cloud IoT-Hub please read the [Calyspo FeatherWing documentation](../CalypsoFeatherWing/lib/examples).